 Will the CLIP OS project be maintained by ANSSI?

 Yes.
-The project is currently in alpha status and is under active development.
+The project is currently in beta status and is under active development.
 The CLIP OS development team at ANSSI will progressively add missing functionalities and security features.
 The first stable version will be released once the project is considered mature enough for production and end-user handling.

 Is this a “government made” operating system?